-3 The hours of operation at the construction stages shall be Monday to Friday 07:00 to 19:00 hours, Saturday 08:00 to 13:00 hours and no workings on a Sunday, unless otherwise agreed in writing with the Planning Authority.
+3 The hours of operation at the construction stages shall be Monday to Friday 07:00 to 19:00 hours, Saturday 08:00 to 13:00 hours and no working on a Sunday.

 Reason: In the interests of public health and to prevent noise pollution.

 4 Prior to the occupation of any residential plot, details of the material specification, dimensions and finished level spot heights of all public footpaths and cycle-ways shall be submitted to the Planning Authority for further written approval.
 This shall include details of dropped kerbs on footpaths at all junctions.
 The agreed details shall thereafter be undertaken to the satisfaction of the Planning Authority, as part of an agreed delivery plan, prior to the completion of the development.